-In the current market conditions - many UK crypto investors are worried about leaving their assets with a centralised crypto service - lest they run out of liquidity like Celsius or Voyager.
+In the current market conditions - many UK crypto investors are worried about leaving their assets with a centralised crypto service - lest they face liquidity issues like FTX or Celsius.

 But what's the alternative?

 If you're not actively trading and you're hodling for the moon - we always recommend keeping your crypto in an offline, hardware wallet for starters.
 But if you want to trade without the third party... decentralised crypto exchanges (dexes) are a viable alternative, although not without their own risks.

 Decentralised crypto exchanges work by utilizing liquidity pools.
 These are a 'pool' of investor funds that facilitate trades with no need for a third party as smart contracts (bits of code) automate all trades.
 Anyone, anywhere can trade using a decentralised exchange (or dex) with no KYC necessary - all you need is a non-custodial wallet.
-Popular and trusted options for non-custodial wallets include:
+Popular non-custodial wallets include:

 Once you've got your wallet, transfer the crypto you want to trade to your wallet and find a dex to trade on.
 Some of the most trusted and best decentralised exchanges include: